aalm/bbs-fw_wiki/Configuration-Tool.md

 Using this firmware makes it possible to use two sets of assist
 level configurations.
 The intended use case is to have a "street legal"
-mode along with a "offroad mode" switchable using the display remote.
+mode along with an "off-road mode" switchable using the display remote.

 In the configuration tool this is called "Operation Mode".
 By selecting the
 "Operation Mode Page" from the drop down you can edit each set of assist levels individually.